-2023 2022
+2024 2023

-Cash Patient accounts receivable Grants and pledges receivable \$ 228,084 402,588 182,873 \$ 811,933 264,836 150,316
+Cash Patient accounts receivable Grants and pledges receivable \$ 268,113 481,189 252,389 \$ 228,084 402,588 182,873

-Total \$ 813,545 \$ 1,227,085
+Total \$ 1,001,691 \$ 813,545

 The Organization has certain board-designated and donor-restricted assets that are not available for general expenditure within one year in the normal course of operations.
 Accordingly, these assets have not been included in the quantitative information above.
 These assets with board-designated or donor-imposed restrictions, which are more fully described in Note 5, are not available for general expenditure within the next year and are not reflected in the amounts above.
 However, the board-designated amounts could be made available, if necessary.
-The Organization has grants and pledges receivable that are restricted for time, as described in Note 9, and are not available for general expenditure within the next year and are not reflected in the amounts above.
-At June 30, 2023 and 2022, there were no grants and pledges receivable that were restricted for time.
+The Organization at times has grants and pledges receivable that are restricted for time and are not available for general expenditure within the next year and are not available for general expenditure within the next year and are not available for general expenditure within the next year and are not available for general expenditure within the next year and are not available for general expenditure within the next year and are not the amounts above.
+At June 30, 2024 and 2023, there were no grants and pledges receivable that were restricted for time.